 The Origin Story: Art That Refused to Die

 For years, I walked away from art.
-Not because I didn’t love it, but because the world around me didn’t know what to do with a girl who finished too fast, drew too well, and dreamed too boldly.
+Not because I didn’t love it, but because the world around me was brutal on my heart and mind.
 They called it rushing.
-I called it muscle memory born from passion—years of drawing before school, after dinner, and in secret notebooks I hoped no one would find.
+I called it ideas rushing through my mind that I had to get out quickly—I drew those ideas before school, during school, after dinner, and in secret notebooks I hoped no one would find.

-My journey as an artist doesn’t begin in a gallery or a university.
-It begins in a highchair, crayons in hand, drawing with a toddler’s urgency.
-It begins on walls I wasn’t allowed to decorate, admiring the room of a cousin whose drawings became my private museum of Black girl power.
+In a highchair, crayons in hand, drawing with a toddler’s urgency, on walls I wasn’t allowed to decorate, admiring the room of my cousin Kim, whose drawings became my private museum of Black girl power.
 It begins next to a quiet 4th-grade classmate named Mary, whose sketches taught me that the body—especially the Black woman’s body—was sacred, fluid, and worthy of being drawn again and again.

 I believed them.
 I gave up my dream of being an artist and pursued journalism instead.
 But letting go of art nearly killed me.
 Literally.
 The absence of creation fractured my sense of worth, blurred my mental health, and dimmed my life force.